seblucas/www-blog/content/en/tips/ssh-connect-private-key.md

-/*
+---
-Title: How to open an ssh session with a private key
+title: "How to open an ssh session with a private key"
-Description:
-Author: Sébastien Lucas
-Date: 2011/12/31
-Robots: noindex,nofollow
-Language: en
-Tags: debian
-*/
+date: 2011-12-31
+tags: [debian]
+slug: ssh-connect-private-key
+aliases: [/en/tips/ssh-connect-private-key]
+---
 # How to open an ssh session with a private key

 First you'll have to have a private key setup.
 Then :